eh-am/eh-am.github.io/content/posts/angular-mock-endpoint/index.md

 The API actually brings more resources, but let's ignore for the sake of the example.

-The first question to arise is "what url to hit"?
+The first question to arise is "what URL to hit"?
 Technically, we know we are going to use `https://swapi.dev/api/planets`, since it's a static API.
-But normally you have different environments which different urls, for example: https://staging.my-website.com, https://dev.my-website.com.
-One pattern people use is to [inject an API URL at build time](https://stackoverflow.com/a/47427464), which in my opinion is not a good approach since it assumes you know where your code is going to be deployed, and also requires another build to deploy to a different environment, as opposed to simply redelpoying the same artifact.
+But normally you have different environments with different URLs, for example: https://staging.my-website.com, https://dev.my-website.com.
+One pattern people use is to [inject an API URL at build time](https://stackoverflow.com/a/47427464), which in my opinion is not a good approach since it assumes you know where your code is going to be deployed, and also requires another build to deploy to a different environment, as opposed to simply redeploying the same artifact.
 It's also [a violation of the 12-factor principles](https://12factor.net/config).

 What to do then?
-My approach has been to always hit a relative URL (for example, /api), which can be set at the reverse proxy level.
+My approach has been to always hit a relative URL (for example, `/api`), which can be set at the reverse proxy level.
 In nginx, would be something along these lines:

 ```nginx
 server {